sagemath/sagewiki_to_gh-2022-10-10/gsoc08.md

   * or (preferred) talk to Oliver Wienand who works on this for Singular and contribute there if possible
  * Wrap all Singular supported base fields via libSingular ($\mathbb{C}$, $\mathbb{R}$, number fields)
  * Write excellent documentation (with examples) on how to use libSingular without Sage and contribute it upstream if possible

+=== Free abelian groups and integer lattices ===

+Integer lattices (free abelian groups endowed with a bilinear, integer-valued form) are important objects in geometry and combinatorics.
+The best available mathematical software for lattice computations is the (expensive and proprietary) program Magma.
+However, Magma can only compute with lattices that have a positive definite bilinear form.
+Many of the most interesting geometric applications involve negative definite or indefinite forms; furthermore, many uniqueness and classification results apply only to indefinite lattices.
+ The first step toward expanding Sage's integer lattice capability is to expand Sage's capability for working with free abelian groups; this would have even wider and more fundamental applications.

 == Potential Mentors ==